-Collating news, views and reviews of Lucien van der Walt and Michael Schmidt's groundbreaking and widely praised book, 'Black Flame: the revolutionary class politics of anarchism and syndicalism'.
-First of two volumes, 'Black Flame' re-examines anarchism's democratic class politics, its vision of a decentralized planned economy, and its impact on popular struggles in five continents over the last 150 years.
-Launches so far in Brazil, Britain, Canada, Germany, Mexico, South Africa and Sweden.
+News, views & reviews of Lucien van der Walt & Michael Schmidt's groundbreaking, widely praised book, 'Black Flame: the revolutionary class politics of anarchism and syndicalism'.
+First of 2 volumes, 'Black Flame' re-examines anarchism's democratic class politics, vision of a decentralized economy, &1 50 year impact on popular struggles worldwide.
+Launched in Australia, Brazil, Britain, Canada, Germany, Mexico, New Zealand, South Africa, Sweden & USA.

 Monday, December 5, 2011